Comments and Complaints.

 - By email email@example.com or firstname.lastname@example.org

 - Or you can write directly to Jo-Anne Welsh, the CEO, at: Oasis Project, Globe House, Morley Street, Brighton, BN2 9RA

-The Director will ask an appropriate manager to investigate your complaint on her behalf.
+The CEO will ask an appropriate manager to investigate your complaint on her behalf.
 They will usually try to contact you to discuss your complaint so please provide a telephone number if you can.

 The Health Service Ombudsman is a free, independent complaints service.
 If they decide that the organisation has got things wrong, they can make recommendations to put things right.
 You can contact the Health Service Ombudsman in the following ways:

 - By phoning 0345 015 4033 (textphone 0300 061 4298 for people who are deaf or have problems using a standard phone)

 - By texting ‘call back’, with your name and mobile number, to 07624 813 005 and someone will then call you